dukt/videos/README.md

 ## Installation

 - Move `duktvideos/` folder to `/blocks/plugins/`
-- In the admin, go to *Settings / Plugins* and enable Dukt Videos
+- In the admin, go to the **Settings / Plugins** section and enable Dukt Videos plugin
-- In the admin, go to *Dukt Videos* in order to configure YouTube & Vimeo
+- In the admin, go to the **Dukt Videos** section in order to configure YouTube & Vimeo

 ## Block Type